department-of-veterans-affairs/va.gov-team/products/va-mobile-app/testing/VA Mobile App Test Plan.md

 - All delivered features related to app home screen
 - All delivered features related to profile and contact information
 - All delivered features related to letters and documentation
-- All delivered features related to Veteran crisis line
+- All delivered features related to Veteran Crisis Line
 - All delivered features related to notifications including push notifications
 - All delivered features related to claims and appeals
 - All delivered features related to application settings